lake-wg/grease/draft-ietf-lake-edhoc-grease.md

 A Responder MUST NOT support any of these GREASE cipher suites, and MUST treat them like any other cipher suite it does not support.

-Thus, these cipher suites never occur as the selected cipher suite.
+Thus, a GREASE cipher suite never occurs as the selected cipher suite, i.e., it is never specified as the last cipher suite in EDHOC message_1.
 An Initiator whose choice of a GREASE cipher suite is accepted needs to discontinue the protocol.